Canaccord Genuity lifts Brookfield Corporation [BN] price estimate. Who else is bullish?

 Sponsored

-Over the last 12 months, BN stock rose by 15.66%.
-The one-year Brookfield Corporation stock forecast points to a potential upside of 6.54.
-The average equity rating for BN stock is currently 1.82, trading closer to a bullish pattern in the stock market.
+If compared to the average trading volume of 3.01M shares, BN reached a trading volume of 2508082 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-The market cap for the stock reached $60.89 billion, with 1.57 billion shares outstanding and 1.27 billion shares in the current float.
-Compared to the average trading volume of 2.96M shares, BN stock reached a trading volume of 4906078 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Here is what top equities market gurus are saying about Brookfield Corporation [BN]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BN shares is $41.89 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BN stock is a recommendation set at 1.82.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.